Smart GPS luggage trackers are super popular right now and for a good reason. Who wants to lose their luggage and be at the mercy of the airline!

 With so much tech available to us today, there are a lot of smart luggage trackers out there that can help us keep our luggage safe and put the power back in our hands.
 After all, you don’t want to lose all your clothes, or an expensive travel laptop (if you checked it in that is).
 After all, you are not out on a survival expedition with your backpack and tent!

-But you might be asking yourself: how do these luggage trackers work and which one is the best?
+But you might be asking yourself how do these luggage trackers work and which one is the best?

 So, with those questions in mind, this post will show you the technology available and in use in luggage trackers and which one is best for you!